ansible-community/ansible-build-data/docs/automated-process.md

     antsibull-build announcements --send --data-dir . ${VERSION}
     ```

-    This will open your default browser and email client to do the announcement
+    This will open your default browser to do the announcement on the forum.
-    on the forum and the mailing list.
-It will also tell you where to announce
+    It will also tell you where to announce this on Matrix,
-    this on Matrix, ask for the URL of the forum thread and create a suitable
+    ask for the URL of the forum thread,
-    text in your clipboard that you can copy to Matrix.
+    and create a suitable text in your clipboard that you can copy to Matrix.

 [^1]: This group is configured as "Required reviewers" for the "Configure pypi"
       build environment in GitHub Actions of the `ansible-build-data` repository.